FEUP-LDTS-2023/project-l12gr07/README.md

 **The Pattern**

 We applied the **State** pattern.
-This design allows each game state to be represented by a separate subclass, enabling smooth transitions between various phases like betting, playing with and without split.
+This design allows each game state to be represented by a separate subclass, enabling smooth transitions between various phases like betting and playing.
 This approach simplifies the management of different game states, addressing our identified challenges effectively.

 **Implementation:**